People

 Dr. John Vanek, Postdoctoral associate

-John worked on our NSF project on urban evolution with eastern gray squirrels.
-John developed our trapping methods and led a translocation experiment to test for differential survival between color morphs in urban and rural environments.
-John is currently a Zoologist with the New York Natural Heritage Program.
+Dr. Vanek worked on our NSF project on urban evolution with eastern gray squirrels, developing our trapping methods and leading a translocation experiment to test for differential survival between color morphs in urban and rural environments.
+Dr. Vanek is currently a Zoologist with the New York Natural Heritage Program.

 Richard Rich, Research technician